 - 1. The employee is entitled to a holiday allowance amounting to 8% of his total remuneration. - 2.
-For employees who are 21 or older, the holiday allowance shall be at least a monthly amount (as included in Appendix A, tables 4.2 and 4.6) to be determined by the parties concerned, on the understanding that this amount shall be reduced proportionally in case of part-time work.
+For employees who are 21 or older, the holiday allowance shall be at least a monthly amount (as included in Appendix A, tables 4.2 and 4.5) to be determined by the parties concerned, on the understanding that this amount shall be reduced proportionally in case of part-time work.
 The

-- minimum holiday allowance will be adjusted according to the salary increase agreed between the parties.
-Until 1 July 2017, the age threshold up to which this applies is 21. - 3.
+- minimum holiday allowance will be adjusted according to the salary increase agreed between the parties. - 3.
 For employees younger than 21, the holiday allowance shall be at least the amount referred to in paragraph 2, reduced by 10% for every year or portion of a year by which the employee is younger than 21.
-The maximum reduction in this connection shall be 40%, on the understanding that the amount the employee is entitled to shall be reduced proportionally in the event of part-time work.
-Until 1 July 2017, the age threshold up to which this applies is 21, with a maximum reduction of 50%. - 4.
+The maximum reduction in this connection shall be 40%, on the understanding that the amount the employee is entitled to shall be reduced proportionally in the event of part-time work. - 4.
 If an employee receives only a portion of his total remuneration on the grounds of Article 7.2, he shall be considered to be receiving his total remuneration for the purposes of the application of paragraph 1, on the understanding that the employee shall be considered to be receiving no remuneration, as far as the application of paragraph 1 is concerned, if the actual remuneration received has been reduced to the amount of that portion of the pension contribution that can be claimed from the employee. - 5.
 The employer shall pay out the holiday allowance once a year over the period of twelve months starting with the month of June in the preceding calendar year. - 6.
 In case of dismissal of the employee, payment shall be made over the period between the end of the last period for which holiday allowance was paid out and the date of dismissal.